CompNet/Tibert/README.md

 Even if the mentions `Princess Liana` and `She` are not in the same chunk, hierarchical merging still resolves this case correctly.

-*Note that, at the time of writing, the performance of the hierarchical merging feature has not been benchmarked*.

 ## Training a model